• Skip to primary navigation

 11. To make Diplomat cream, soak gelatin sheets in a bowl of cold water for 10 minutes.

-13. Transfer the mixture back into the pot and bring to cook over low heat, whisking constantly, until the cream thickens.
-Check the temperature of the cream: it mustn't exceed 179°F (82C)!
+13. Transfer the mixture back into the pot and bring to a boil over low heat, whisking constantly, until the cream thickens.
+Check the cream's temperature: it mustn't exceed 179°F (82°C)!
 If lumps appear, pass the cream through a fine sieve.

-14. While the cream is hot, add the gelatin sheets and mix with a hand whisk.
+14. While the cream is still hot, add the gelatin sheets and whisk with a hand whisk until dissolved.
 Immediately transfer the pastry cream to a clean, shallow dish.
-Cover it with plastic film in contact and allow it to cool on the kitchen counter - no need to refrigerate.
+Cover it with plastic film in contact and allow it to cool on the kitchen counter; there's no need to refrigerate.

 15. For the whipped cream, whip the cold heavy cream with a stand or electric mixer until soft peaks.
 Cover the bowl with cling film and refrigerate.

 16. To finish the Diplomat cream, place the pastry cream in a large bowl and whisk it several times with a hand whisk to loosen it.
-Add ⅓ of the whipped cream to the pastry cream and mix with a rubber spatula or hand whisk.
+Add ⅓ of the whipped cream to the pastry cream, then mix with a rubber spatula or a hand whisk.

-17. Add the rest of the whipped cream and stir to combine to make a smooth Diplomat cream: don't whip it up.
+17. Add the remaining whipped cream and stir to combine, making a smooth Diplomat cream; don't whip it.

 18. To assemble the cake, place a mousse cake ring on the cake board or serving plate, adjust it to 8 inches (20 cm), and line it with an acetate strip.